hl7dk/kl-gateway-rehab/input/pagecontent/StructureDefinition-klgateway-140-condition-intro.md

 To sum up, A condition should be reported to Kl-gateway in the first report after it first occurs in the record.
 The condition should be reported again if it changes.
 In this implementation, it changes under two circumstances:
 *  The citizen does not have the problem any more.
 In this case, set Condition.clinicalStatus to inactive and report this condition to KL-Gateway in the next report.
-* The citizen still has the problem, but the rehabilitation/prevention unit isn't doing anything more about it because the case is closed.
+* The citizen still has the problem, but the rehabilitation unit isn't doing anything more about it because the case is closed.
 In this case, remove the category with the problem-list-item flag from the model, and report this condition to KL-Gateway in the next report.

 ### Conversions between Danish information model and FHIR-profile
 Nedenstående tabel oversætter mellem de attributter der er defineret i den fælleskommunale informationsmodel (FKI), definerer kort den enkelte attribut på dansk og specificere hvilke af FHIR-profilens atributter der skal bruges til specifikation af indholdet